Smoked WTS Brisket Recipe

-- Place the brisket in the fridge for at least 2 weeks (3 is better) turning over every day.
+Place the brisket in the fridge for at least 2 weeks (3 is better) turning it over every day.

 The day before your smoke, pull the brisket out of its package for some fat trimming.
 If you bought a market trimmed you’re already good to go.

-- Pull brisket out of its bag and place on your rack on the counter.
+Pull the brisket out of its bag and place it on your rack on the counter.